NKAmapper/addr2osm/README.md

   - Ways and relations
   - Nodes containing other tags or incomplete address tags (not all 4 addr tags)
   - Nodes which are members of ways or relations (however complete address tags from those nodes will be moved to new address nodes)
+* Street names are fixed when needed to get punctuation and spacing right.
+Errors in street names are fixed according to translation table in [addr2osm/corrections.json](https://github.com/NKAmapper/addr2osm/blob/master/corrections.json).
 * Code is optimized to near linear complexity with performance at 500-1500 addresses/second in testing (slower with "-manual")
 * The code will be expanded to upload automatically to OSM